naseem11/mymusic/README.md

 # What is MyMusic?

-MyMusic is web application which allows users to upload, store, and play all of their music from the cloud.
-Music can be managed and listened to, from any device, anywhere in the world.
-An user can have access to  his/her music only.
+MyMusic is web application which allows users to upload, store, and play  their music from the cloud.
+Music can be managed and listened to, from any device over the internet .
+An user can  access  only  his/her uploaded music.

 ## How does it work?